-Here are five story lines from Sunday’s NASCAR race at Michigan International Speedway.
+Here are five NASCAR Headlines from Sunday’s race at Michigan International Speedway.
 Greg Biffle is at the front of the line and the lead story this week:

 1. The winner….and new points leader is…..